What we know about Russian wheat aphid

 The current Emergency Use Permit APVMA PER82792 is for chlorpyrifos and pirimicarb and is in place until June 2018.
 A range of other foliar insecticides registered for use in cereals have also been assessed in Victoria and South Australia.
 The results of these trials are included in both the best management practices guide and presented at the Adelaide Update.
 The summary of these trials was that chlorpyrifos was the most efficacious, but that pirimicarb also performed strongly and had the added advantage of being less harmful to beneficials.

 Water rate did affect efficacy with high water volumes (100 L/ha) performing better than 60L/ha.
 Adhere to spray volumes stated on PER82792.
 A medium coarse spray quality is recommended.
-The addition of adjuvants had variable results dependant on the insecticide used.
+The addition of adjuvants had variable results dependent on the insecticide used.
 There was an advantage in adding Hasten® or BS1000® to pirimicarb and Uptake® and SACOA Biopest® to chlorpyrifos at some sites.
 Adhere to adjuvant recommendations stated on PER82792 and the insecticide labels.

 Information from 2016 indicated that the various seed dressings that include insecticides do have an effect on RWA.
 Trials are currently underway in controlled environments to determine the length of control seed dressings will provide in RWA management.
 Permit PER82304 (valid to March 2021) allows for seeds to be treated with seed dressing products containing 600 g/L imidacloprid.